davidbliu/Mesos-Docker/README.md

     labels: ['dev']
 ```

+### Image Modifications for Service Discovery
+__quick start:__ images can be made to be extend mesos-base rather than ubuntu.
+In images, also include directory guestutils, which should contain `guestutils.py`,  `watcher.py`, `watch_methods.py`, and `etcd_driver.py`. to use guestutils simply import from the guestutils file (similar to importing from maestro guestutils). to use watch_methods, you must run `watcher.py` and set environment variable `WATCHES` to a comma-separated list of the services your image needs to watch.

+__example:__ see example_mesos_image

 ### Guestutils

 To be registered properly in etcd images __must expose ports__ they need to map to host ports (explicit `EXPOSE port1 port2`... in Dockerfile)